princeton-nlp/MQuAKE/README.md

 <img src="figs/MeLLo.png" width="800">

 The in-context-learning examples we used in MeLLo can be founded in `prompts/MeLLo-prompts.txt`.
-We will add a notebook demo to run MeLLo on OpenAI GPT soon.

 A python notebook for running MeLLo on `text-davinci-003` is here: [`run_mello.ipynb`](https://github.com/princeton-nlp/MQuAKE/blob/main/run_mello.ipynb).

 ## Bugs or Questions?